Glossary: HR & Recruiting Definitions

 Personnel controlling evaluates personnel data and uses it to derive trends and forecasts for the company.
 In this way, for example, personnel costs and staff numbers can be better planned and controlled.

 Fitness Food Ltd wants to increase its production and calculates the need for 15 new production workers (personnel planning).
+An HR management software can help with this, as shown below.

 With the help of JOIN’s recruiting software, the team creates a job advertisement and publishes it on various job boards.
 The best candidates are selected from the incoming applications.
 They receive an employment contract and are added to the personnel database.